ROCm/rocBLAS/docs/source/api.rst

 .. note:: Memory can be pre-allocated.
 This will make the function asynchronous as it removes the need for the function to allocate memory.

-The following functions calculate a scalar result: max, min, dot, nrm2.
-If rocblas_pointer_mode == rocblas_pointer_mode_host the result will need to be copied from device to host, and the program will need to wait for the copy before executing the next instruction.
-If rocblas_pointer_mode = rocblas_pointer_mode_device there is no need fot the copy, and the function will be asynchronous.
+The following functions copy a scalar result from GPU to CPU if rocblas_pointer_mode == rocblas_pointer_mode_host: max, min, dot, nrm2.
+This makes the function synchronous, as the program will need to wait for the copy before executing the next instruction.
 See the section on Pointer Mode for more information

-.. note:: Set rocblas_pointer_mode to rocblas_pointer_mode_device to make functions that return a scalar result asynchronous.
+.. note:: Set rocblas_pointer_mode to rocblas_pointer_mode_device make the function asynchronous by keeping the result on the GPU.

 The order of operations with logging, device memory allocation and return of a scalar result is as in the figure below: